slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Pay too much for everything.
 The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

+How to negotiate?

 To negotiate is to have options.
 Negotiate while advancing.
 The more you take, the more you can give back in meaningless concessions.

+- «What’s your best out-the-door price? (...)
+Can you do X% below that?
+If you can reach my price, I’ll buy today.»
+- Never negotiate with binary questions: '«What can you do?» instead of «Will you do this?»'
+- Saying no: «How am I supposed to do that?». «How» gives people an opportunity to show how smart they are.'
+- If you want to go fast, let the other part go first.

 > *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*